 Then, you hear the startup complete music and then the speaker speaks, “Welcome to Google Home.
 To get started, download the Google Home app on a phone or tablet.”

-This means that the unit is now ready to accept setup commands from the Google Home App.
-The Mini indicates this by showing the four white blips across the top.
+This means that the Google Home Mini is now ready to accept setup commands from the Google Home App.
+The speaker indicates this by showing the four white blips across the top.
 These light dots show a dimming and then brightening pattern.
 See this in the next picture.

 8. Resetting Google Home Mini Now Done

-You may now give your Google Mini speaker to a friend or stranger.
+You may now give the speaker to a friend or stranger.
 But do not fear that they’ll access your settings or other personal info stored at Google.
 Or, feel free to set it up again on your existing account, perhaps with a different Wi-Fi network or device name.

-- How to Control Google Home Mini Volume
+2. How to Change WiFi on Google Home Mini

 References for Resetting Google Home Mini Speaker